m-trigo/dtc/README.md

 ####Action Cost

-The amount of Stamina an action costs.
-Calculated as the sum of the action’s current Score values for the action.
+The amount of Stamina an Action costs, calculated as the sum of the Action’s current Score values.
-It is possible for a character to use more Stamina than it currently has on its last Action.

-TURN STRUCTURE
+##Turn Structure

+Every Turn revolves around the decision and resolution of one Action from each character.

 STEP 1: Decision Step